NIC Interview and Performance Exam Details

 - The test administrator will play a short video clip to verify that the sound level is acceptable to you.

-- You must complete the RID Candidate Agreement form, indicating agreement to abide by the policies and procedures of the RID testing process and to maintain confidentiality in regard to exam materials.
-If you do not sign this form, you will not be allowed to take the exam and it will be considered a missed appointment, even though you appeared at the test site.
+- You must complete the CASLI Candidate Agreement Form, indicating agreement to abide by the policies and procedures of the CASLI testing process and to maintain confidentiality in regard to exam materials.
+This form will be “signed” electronically online prior to beginning the exam.
+If you do not sign this form, you will not be allowed to proceed with the exam and it will be considered a missed appointment, even though you appeared at the test site.
 A missed appointment forfeits the exam and all related fees.
 You would then be required to register and pay for the exam again in order to sit for it in the future.

 - The test administrator will start the exam and the webcam which will record your responses.